 - Mobile roaming rules have changed, so you could be out of pocket if you just use your phone in Europe like you used to.
 Check your provider's charges where you're going and sort out a tailored plan or a local SIM ahead of time if the costs look prohibitive.

 7. Work out how you're getting to the airport

-There's no point starting your first summer break since 2019 stuck in a three-mile tailback at 4am.
+There's no point starting your holiday stuck in a three-mile tailback at 4am.

 If you've got an early flight, have a look at hotels near the airport.
 You can drive up the night before when the roads are empty, then start your trip by waking up refreshed and enjoying a spot of breakfast next to the terminal.

 If you're driving, it pays to book your airport parking in advance.
 Prices get higher as the date approaches, and the price you pay on the gate is often up to 70% more expensive than if you book in advance.

 8. Check your EHIC or GHIC cards

 Now that we've left the EU, the EHIC has rolled over into the GHIC (Global Health Insurance Card), a similar deal between the UK and the EU.

 If your EHIC card is still in date, it'll still work in Europe.
 If it runs out, you can get the new GHIC - but like everything else, come holiday season everyone will do it at once and you'll have to queue.
 So check now, and if you need to renew your card do it in advance.